mdfabbro/freertos_for_tests/demos/serial/basic/README.md

 2. `StopSchedulerTask`: waits for the notification and calls to stop the scheduler.

 This example allows you to interact with the running FreeRTOS tasks from another terminal using a simple echo command, simulating external input to the system.

+We will use `xTaskCreate`, `xTaskNotifyGive` and `ulTaskNotifyTake` to avoid relying on standard C++ libraries in portions of code that may later be exported to a microcontroller.

 ## To Build